awesomephant/blog/posts/monolith.md

 {% fig "/assets/monolith/monolith-spot.png" "" "A 3d-rendered floating monolith" "" "big" %}

-> I WAS STANDING on a plateau perhaps a hundred feet across.
-It had once been smooth — too smooth to be natural — but falling meteors had pitted and scored its surface through immeasurable aeons.
-It had been levelled to support a glittering, roughly pyramidal structure, twice as high as a man, that was set in the rock like a gigantic, many-faceted jewel. {% fn "Arthur C. Clarke (1948): *The Sentinel* (Published 1951 as *Sentinel of Eternity*).
-Available on the [Internet Archive](https://archive.org/stream/10_Story_Fantasy_v01n01_1951-Spring_Tawrast-EXciter#page/n39/mode/2up)"%}

 THE UTAH MONOLITH was located at 38°20'35.18" North, 109°39'58.32" West in Red Rock Country, Utah, on a piece of flat ground between two diverging rock faces.
 It was installed there by an unknown artist sometime in 2016 (that's when it appears in satellite images), discovered by Utah wildlife officials on November 23, 2020, and removed 10 days later by four unknown men.{% fn "Alan Yuhas / The New York Times (2020): *[A Weird Monolith Is Found in the Utah Desert](https://www.nytimes.com/2020/11/24/us/Utah-monolith-red-rock-country.html)*"%}

 It was ten to twelve feet tall, and made of polished sheet metal riveted together along the edges, forming a slender, triangular column.
 Until its removal, the structure was embedded (possibly cemented) into a hole of the same cross section, probably cut into the hard ground with a concrete saw.